 8) Ensure You Have Long-tail Keywords Covered For Your Products

-The majority of products will perform well in AdWords if you have sufficient long-tail keywords.
+The majority of products will perform well in Google Ads if you have sufficient long-tail keywords.
 You won’t get a lot of volume, but you’ll be able to get some additional high-ROI conversions.

 Let’s say you’re selling iPhone charging cables.

 The keyword iPhone cable might not be profitable for you.